...

 Akiu Sato Center (秋保・里センター)

-Another facility where you can enjoy a free foot spa in Akiu Onsen is Akiu Sato Center.
-The tourist information center is conveniently located close to one of the main attractions in the village, Rairaikyō Gorge.
-Besides providing sightseeing information in the area, Akiu Sato Center has some useful services you might want to utilize.
+A facility in Akiu Onsen offering a free foot spa is the Akiu Sato Center.
+The tourist information centre is conveniently located near one of the village’s main attractions, Rairaikyō Gorge.
+Besides providing sightseeing information in the area, the Akiu Sato Center has some useful services you might want to utilize.

 © 一般社団法人東北観光推進機構